 Haddock is one of the more popular white fishes of the North Atlantic, but some haddock stocks have become more overfished than others.
 Therefore, when purchasing haddock it is important to know where the haddock is sourced.
 Haddock stocks from Iceland to the Baltic Sea have fallen and are not at sustainable levels.
 However, two stocks of haddock, in the Georges Bank and the Gulf of Maine, are not overfished and are not subject to overfishing based on current stock assessments.
 Knowing where your haddock is sourced can help sustain the overall population.

-If you are unsure which seafood is the most sustainable choice or you want to know what is in season, contact us today.
-We would be happy to help!
+If you are unsure which seafood is the most sustainable choice or you want to know what is in season, contact us today— we would be happy to answer any of your questions– or order FRESH live lobsters or fresh-picked meat online for delivery directly to your door.